PRIVACY AND COOKIES POLICY

 - article 6 (1) point (a) of the GDPR – if processing takes place upon your consent by undertaking a conversation or exchange of information that are not related to the conclusion or performance of a contract, or

 - article 6 (1) point (b) of the GDPR – if processing is necessary to create a Partner Account and enter into a contract, as well for the performance of the contract, or

-- article 6 (1) point (c) of the GDPR – if processing is necessary for compliance with a legal obligation to which Prouvé is subject, including the tax liability, an obligation to archive (expecially under the Polish Accounting Act of 29 September 1994), or
+- article 6 (1) point (c) of the GDPR – if processing is necessary for compliance with a legal obligation to which Prouvé is subject, including the tax liability, an obligation to archive (expecially under the Polish Accounting Act of 29 September 1994), an obligation to handle complaints or

 - article 6 (1) point (f) of the GDPR – if processing is necessary for the purposes of the legitimate interests pursued by Prouvé, including the following purposes:

 - making notifications relevant for the cooperation with the Partner;

 - the necessity to conduct negotiations in order to conclude and perform a contract with a contractor of Prouvé represented by a natural person (when processing personal data of representatives of the Prouvé’s contractor);

 - establishment, exercise or defence of legal claims;

 - verification if the period of six months from the termination of the previous distribution agreement has expired, before you open a new Partner Account.

 - consent to the processing of personal data for marketing purposes (for the purpose of sending marketing information to the given e-mail address);